pchanda/TinkerML/_posts/2018-02-02-Protein-Graph-Convolutions.md

 This post shows how to implement a simple graph convolutional deep learning method to predict interfaces between protein residues, i.e. given a pair of interacting proteins, can we classify a pair of amino acid residues as interacting or not.
 This is based on the paper published in NIPS 2017 (Protein Interface Prediction using Graph Convolutional Networks) by Fout. et al.

 The code here follows the published repository, and uses the [data] (https://zenodo.org/record/1127774#.WrJ5uWrwaM9).
-First i start with the description of the training data and then how we can build a graph convolutional model step by step using the data to solve the protein interface prediction problem.
+First I start with the description of the training data and then how we can build a graph convolutional model step by step using the data to solve the protein interface prediction problem.
 First load the training data 'train.cpkl' as :

 ```python